 IJME is an international, double-blind peer-reviewed journal for marketing academics and practitioners and also entrepreneurship.
 Building on a great tradition of global marketing scholarship and entrepreneurship, IJME aims to contribute substantially to the field of marketing research by providing a high-quality medium for the dissemination of new marketing knowledge and methods.
 Among IJME’s targeted audience are marketing scholars, practitioners (e.g., marketing research, consulting professionals and established entrepreneurs also targeted are upcoming great innovators of business) and other interested groups and individuals.

 IJME is a broad journal that aims to be at the forefront of the field.
 Hence, it welcomes contributions in various aspects of marketing and entrepreneurship.
-The editors, while accepting a wide array of scholarly contributions from different disciplinary approaches, especially encourage research that is novel, visionary or path breaking.
-All submissions must be interesting, relevant to marketing and entrepreneurship, sufficiently rigorous both conceptually and methodologically, and written in clear, concise and logical manner.IJEF is inviting manuscripts for Volume 1 issue 2 of our journals for publication.
-Submission deadline is on 30th Dec 2017.
+The editors, while accepting a wide array of scholarly contributions from different disciplinary approaches, especially encourage research that is novel, visionary or path-breaking.
+All submissions must be interesting, relevant to marketing and entrepreneurship, sufficiently rigorous both conceptually and methodologically, and written in clear, concise and logical manner.IJSSE is inviting manuscripts for Volume IV issue I of our journals for publication.
+Submission deadline is on 31st March 2018.

 International Journal of Marketing and Entrepreneurship (IJME)